intel/intel-extension-for-pytorch/intel_extension_for_pytorch/ao/quantization/README.md

 # Optional, if you want to tuning(performance or accuracy), you can save the qparams as json file which
 # including the quantization state, such as scales, zero points and inference dtype.
-# And then you can achange the json file's settings, loading the changed json file
+# And then you can change the json file's settings, loading the changed json file
 # to model which will override the model's original quantization's settings.
 #
 # prepared_model.save_qconf_summary(qconf_summary = "configure.json")